 Wander the Albaicin

-My favorite area to wander aimlessly in Granada.
+The Albaicin is my favorite area to wander aimlessly in Granada.
 You already got a taste of this area yesterday on the way to Mirador San Nicolas.
-Now you can take the time to really get lost and explore.
+Now, you can take the time to really get lost and explore.

-The Albaicin, or Albayzín, feels worlds apart from rest of Granada.
-Here, you feel like you are closer to Morocco than the typical European city.
+The Albaicin, or Albayzín, feels worlds apart from the rest of Granada.
+Here, you feel like you are closer to Morocco than a typical European city.
 The narrow streets twist and turn and lead you past white stucco buildings with ceramic rooftops.

-One moment you will be completely alone and the next you're on a busy street reminiscent of the souks in Marrakech with shops filled with trinkets, golden lamps, and pointy slippers that make you think of Aladdin and his lamp.
+One moment you'll be completely alone, and the next you're on a busy street reminiscent of the souks in Marrakech.
+You'll find shops filled with trinkets, golden lamps, and pointy slippers that remind you of Aladdin and his lamp.

 Lunch at Bar La Fragua